 Study and apply spiritual/philosophical principles – Many philosophical approaches help during stressful times.
 However, my favorites are Buddhism and Stoicism.
 For example, both of these systems teach that it is more helpful to focus on what you can control instead of what you can’t control.
 Also, they both encourage viewing humanity with a forgiving heart which includes forgiving yourself for all your perceived failures and shortcomings.
 If you want to learn more about Stoic philosophy, I recommend How to be a Stoic, by Massimo Pigliucci.
 For practical advice on how to apply Buddhist principles to your life, I recommend The Art of Living, by Thich Nhat Hanh.

-What do I do if my fear of COVID-19 has gotten worse, and nothing is helping me calm down?
+What do I do if my fear of COVID-19 and other issues has gotten worse, and nothing is helping me calm down?

 If you or someone you love is having trouble coping with the stress of our current health crisis, professional help may be needed.
 Take a look at the symptoms list below and see if they apply to you or anyone you know.